Bitcoin Today

 Developer Gambles Funds Away

-Hoak made an apology and public admission of guilt in a message he released on Tuesday.
-The developer alleges in the statement that his gambling addiction has severely impacted his career on multiple occasions.
-He said that he stole from the Redemption Package since his addiction was untreated.
-But he insists he didn’t steal the money from the Solana Cypher Protocol Developer; he just gambled it all away, so there must be some way to get his hands on those stolen riches.
+Hoak issued an apology and public confession of guilt in a statement on Tuesday.
+The game developer claims in his written statement that his gambling problem has been an issue for him many times throughout his career.
+He admitted that he stole the money from the Redemption Package Project, a gambling addiction story, that went untreated.
+However, he says that he didn’t take any money from the Solana Cypher Protocol Developer; he just gambled it all away.
+There has to be a way to by some means get hold of those stolen riches.

 Hoak Stole Funds from Cypher Redemption Contract

-Barrett claims that Hoak withdrew 36 payments totaling thousands of dollars from the Cypher redemption contract over several months.
-The funds were sent to a wallet that did as a go-between before being sent to the Binance exchange.
-According to Barrett’s on-chain data, a wallet linked to Hoak transmitted almost $317,000 worth of Solana, Tether USDT, and USDC to Binance.
+Barrett accuses Hoak of withdrawing 36 payments that amount to thousands of dollars from the Cypher redemption contract over a few months.
+The money was first deposited in a wallet that was the link and later transferred to the Binance Plan.
+Alluding to Barrett’s on-chain data, Hoak’s associated wallet informed about the transmission of approximately $317,000 of Solana, Tether USDT, and USDC to Binance.

-According to CoinStats, when they were given to Binance on December 7, Hoak’s digital assets were worth roughly $68,365 at their Peak.
-By the end of the following two days, more than 99 percent.
-The wallet’s digital assets—worth more than $56,000—had been moved.
-After a prior theft in August 2023 took digital assets worth over $1 million.
-The DEX, Cypher Protocol has been trying to recover, but this incident has dealt it another major setback.
+According to CoinStats, when they arrived at Binance on December 7, Hoak’s digital assets were about $68,365 at their peak.
+The next two days saw a 99 per cent success rate.
+The non-physical wallet’s digital assets—more than $56,000—had been transfer.
+After a previous incident of theft in August 2023 that took away digital assets worth over $1 million.
+The DEX, which Cypher Protocol has been trying to recover from, as an effect, this another huge setback.

 Ali Raza